 - It shows disrespect – When your partner tells you the truth, no matter how difficult it may be for you to hear, they show they respect you enough to be honest with you.
 On the other hand, when your partner lies to you, it shows a serious lack of respect for you and your feelings.

 - Lying is selfish – When a partner is dishonest, it shows that they are not willing to take the blame for the greater good of the relationship.
-Instead of coming clean, taking the flak, and accepting responsibility, they lie in order to selfishly save their grace.
+Instead of coming clean and accepting responsibility, they lie in order to selfishly save their grace.

 - Lies breed lies – And in two ways.
 For one, dishonest partners, if their actions remain unaddressed, continue to be dishonest.
 Also, once you notice all the lies, you will start thinking that there is no reason for you to remain honest.
 Always try to work things out, but do not change the characteristics of your own personality to accommodate for your partner’s flaws.